Lambda-X-Master/Front-end/README.md

 ### Other Scripts

-⬇️`replace these exaplles with your own`⬇️
+⬇️`replace these examples with your own`⬇️

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application